/*

 <<set $badchoices to $badchoices + 1>>

-You file for 10,000.
+<<set $filedAlt to "10,000">>You file for 10,000.
 You tell Jamal, "FIKI is for exactly this."
 You mean it.
 The airplane is certified for it.

-<<link "Call clearance" "Dec3">><</link>>You file for 13,000.
-Oxygen cannulas are already in your flight bag.
-Jamal has flown with supplemental O2 twice before and is not alarmed.
+<<link "Call clearance" "Dec3">><</link>><<set $filedAlt to "13,000">>You file for 13,000.
+The built-in O2 will go on for both of you in the climb; Jamal has flown on cannulas twice before and is not alarmed.

-<<link "Call clearance" "Dec3">><</link>>You file for 16,000.
-The oxygen system goes on for both of you at 12,500 by rule and for Jamal at 15,000; in the SR22T, the built-in O2 makes this routine.
-You note the tops forecast for your route includes "embedded CB to FL200" and plan to watch the datalink radar closely.
+<<link "Pick up your clearance" "Dec3">><</link>><<set $filedAlt to "16,000">>You file for 16,000.
+The built-in O2 goes on for you in the climb (the rule wants crew on it above 14,000, and you don't play games with the 30-minute window below that) and for Jamal right along with you; in the SR22T it's routine.
+You note the tops forecast for your route includes "embedded CB to FL200" and plan to watch the datalink closely.

-<<link "Call clearance" "Dec3">><</link>><<set $pathArray to $pathArray.concat(["Dec3: TKS fluid and deice preflight"])>>
+<<link "Call for your clearance" "Dec3">><</link>><<set $pathArray to $pathArray.concat(["Dec3: TKS fluid and deice preflight"])>>

-<div class="decision-heading">Preflight Inspection — Decision 3 of 10: TKS System and Ice Margin</div>
+<div class="decision-heading">Preflight Inspection: Decision 3 of 10: TKS System and Ice Margin</div>

 You are on the ramp with the engine cover removed, walking the airplane.
-The SR22T's preflight is familiar — TKS panels intact, fluid ports clean, pitot heat check, stall vane, prop check, brake puck thickness.
+The SR22T's preflight is familiar: TKS panels intact, fluid ports clean, pitot heat check, stall vane, prop check, brake puck thickness.
 You did a thorough one yesterday evening when you filled the TKS reservoir.

-The indicator in the cabin shows the reservoir at 85% full — enough for roughly 2:20 of MAX flow, or approximately 4:30 of NORMAL flow.
+The indicator in the cabin shows the reservoir at 85% full: enough for roughly 2:20 of MAX flow, or approximately 4:30 of NORMAL flow.
 The FAA definition of FIKI "minimum enroute capacity" for this airframe is 1:30 of NORMAL flow, which you have comfortably.

 <div class="callout">TKS chemistry reminder: ethylene glycol-based fluid weeps through laser-drilled porous titanium panels on leading edges.
 Prevents ice accretion and can shed accreted ice when cycled on early.
 Not a sustained "keep flying in icing forever" tool; it's a "get out of icing" tool with defined fluid-time budget.</div>